domluna/JuliaFormatter.jl/docs/src/style.md

 e2
 ```

-If nesting is required for a `=` binary operation, the RHS is placed on the following line.
+If nesting is required for a `=` binary operation, the RHS is placed on the following line and indented.

 ```julia
 foo() = body